Short essays from my point of view here in the Pacific Northwest.

 Some change falls in our laps, some we seek out.
 It can be challenging, thrilling, or terrifying ride.
 I try to embrace change, and live a little deeper, a bit wider, somewhat louder, definitely more fully, in spite of the doubt, fear, and resistance.
 Sometimes it’s a tug of war.

 2014 was a year of change.
 Both children had landed in the same city 1000 miles away from me, and now my second grandchild’s arrival was imminent.
 My husband and I made the leap, leaving our home of 32 years to create a new life and adventure near them.
 It took many stressful and challenging months, but we packed up our life, and made the complicated shift from Santa Barbara, California to Portland, Oregon.
+The full story of that transition is here.

 I re-invented and re-oriented myself to new surroundings, experiencing a journey that went from scary to surprising, from confusing to creative – and a lot of fun.
-I wrote all the while, to help me notice, examine, and puzzle it all out.
-After so many years of scribbling privately in notebooks, I tentatively decided to put it out in public, in spite of a whole truckload of fear.
+I wrote all the while, to notice, examine, and puzzle it all out.
+After so many years of scribbling privately in notebooks, I decided to put it out in public, in spite of a whole truckload of fear.
 Overcoming discomfort and fear is the ultimate metamorphosis.

 Here are essays about remaking a life: grandparenting, exploring the Pacific Northwest (hiking and travel), retirement, transformation, family, nature and seasons, music, writing, the pandemic, and perspectives on aging and death.
 (The Categories button on the right will help you find what you’re looking for.)
 And on my BookStack page, you’ll find short reviews of what I’m reading.